Digital-Umuganda/moodle-translate_courses/README.md

 Author
 ------

-The module is being maintained by Elvis Peace NDAHAYO RUGERO on behalf of [Digital Umuganda](https://digitalumuganda.com).
+This plugin is being maintained by Elvis Peace NDAHAYO RUGERO on behalf of [Digital Umuganda](https://digitalumuganda.com).

 Useful links
 ------------